-No work is permitted on any part of the Trunk Terminal Assembly while the enclosure is powered, unless the environment is known to be nonhazardous.
+No work is permitted on any part of the Trunk Terminal Assembly while the enclosure is powered, unless the environment is known to be non-hazardous.

-Gaining access to the contents of the Trunk Terminal Assembly requires the trunk power to the enclosure to be isolated, or a gas clearance certificate obtained.
+Before any work starts on the Trunk Terminal Assembly the trunk power to the enclosure must be isolated, or a gas clearance certificate obtained.